Tight Security As Kenyas Embattled Ruto To Address Nation - UrduPoint

 Ruto is making his third state of the nation address since taking office in 2022 with a pitch to help the country's poor.

-He has worked to forge close ties with Western countries and donors, but his room for manoeuvre has been severely limited by Kenya's heavy debt burden, which surpassed $80 billion this year.
+He has forged close ties with Western countries and donors, but his room for manoeuvre has been limited by Kenya's debt burden, which surpassed $80 billion this year.

-Like many African countries, Kenya is paying more in interest on that debt than it does for health and education.
+Like many African countries, Kenya pays more in interest on that debt than it does for health and education.

-Ruto introduced a Finance Bill this year to try to boost government coffers, but proposed tax hikes on basic items like bread, cooking oil and sanitary pads sparked the protests.
+Ruto's Finance Bill was aimed at boosting government coffers, but proposed tax hikes on basic items like bread, cooking oil and sanitary pads sparked the protests.

-Ruto cancelled the Finance Bill following the protests, but has since quietly reintroduced many of its tax hikes through three new bills, including VAT hikes and new taxes on the digital sector.
+Ruto scrapped the Finance Bill following the protests but has since quietly reintroduced many of its tax hikes through three new bills, including new taxes on the tech sector which will hit drivers for delivery and ride-hailing apps.

-The latter means freelancers working in food delivery and for ride-hailing apps -- which have become vital sources of income in recent years -- will have to pay income tax for the first time.

-In a speech on November 1, Ruto said Kenya's development was "overdue by decades" because it had failed to boost tax revenues.

-"As a result, we lack the resources needed for development," he said, highlighting the 850,000 young people who enter the labour market each year and struggle to find jobs.
+In a speech on November 1, Ruto said Kenya's development was "overdue by decades" because it had failed to boost tax revenues, highlighting the lack of jobs for the 850,000 young people who enter the labour market each year.

 But he faces storm clouds on multiple fronts.

-The Catholic Church, traditionally seen as close to Kenyan power, came out last week with a scathing statement against Ruto's administration focused on the abductions, taxes and corruption.
+The Catholic Church, traditionally seen as close to Kenyan power, issued a scathing statement last week against Ruto's administration, focused on the abductions, cost-of-living crisis and corruption.

+Recent weeks have seen international condemnation over the forced extradition of foreign nationals kidnapped on Kenyan soil, including four Turkish refugees and Ugandan opposition leader Kizza Besigye.

-There is also controversy around the launch of a new health insurance scheme, where widespread system failures have led to patients being denied care.
+There is also controversy around the bungled launch of a new health insurance scheme, which has led to patients being denied care.

-There were also protests this year when secretive plans were revealed for India's Adani Group to take over the country's main airport for 30 years.
+And there have been protests after secretive plans were revealed for India's Adani Group to take over the country's main airport for 30 years.

 Recent Stories